jakeprice-dev/ansible-macbook-macos/README.md

 # MacBook Pro Apple Silicon Initial Configuration Playbook for Big Sur

+These instructions are specific to my own device and infrastructure, but feel free to adapt to your own needs.

 ## Mount Samba Share

 Open **Finder**, and press `⌘ K` to open the "Connect to Server" window.
 Enter `smb://10.0.0.80/my` and click `Connect`.